Mulelur/FullStack-Node-App/README.md

-# node-api
+# FULL STACK NODE APP

-A REST API built with Node.js
+A **Full Stack** app built with Node.js and React.js

 ### About

-Node js with endpoints that get's a list of available sim cards, list sim card orders, place an order, and to take an order.
+A Full Stack Web App that Connects tho node.js endpoints that get's a list of available sim cards, list sim card orders, place an order, and to take an order.

 ### posts